flightwatching/symbols/fwot-matrix/README.md

 ```
 <use id="matrix_anim" ... xlink:href="#fwot-matrix">
 </use>
+<--The content of the symbol has no importance, as it is completely removed at fwot-matrix initialization.-->
 ```

-The content of the symbol has no importance, as it is completely removed at fwot-matrix initialization.

 Now you have 2 functions to handle the matrix: `init` and `updateMatrix`